-New York State has nearly 11.3 million registered vehicles, according to the New York Department of Motor Vehicles (DMV).
-In 2017, more than 309,000 traffic accidents occurred in New York State, with more than 122,000 injuries and nearly 1,000 fatalities, according to the Institute for Traffic Safety Management and Research.
+New York State has over 11.3 million registered vehicles, according to the New York Department of Motor Vehicles (DMV).
+In 2018, almost 435,000 traffic accidents occurred in New York State, with around 122,000 injuries and nearly 900 fatalities, according to the Institute for Traffic Safety Management and Research.
 You can see why finding the best New York car insurance and staying insured is so important.

-When shopping for insurance, follow a few simple tips established by the National Association of Insurance Commissioners in its auto insurance consumer’s guide.
+When shopping for insurance, follow a few simple tips:

 - Ask family and friends for insurance company recommendations.